-This course, which is eligible to satisfy an art or computer science requirement, is designed to further acquaint students with concepts in the art of graphic design from logo development and messaging to package/promotional art through concepts in digital painting and image manipulation/compositing.
+This course, which is eligible to satisfy an art or computer science requirement, is designed to further acquaint students with concepts in the art of graphic design from logo development and messaging to package/promotional art through concepts in digital painting and image manipulation/ compositing.
 Students will use Adobe Illustrator and Adobe Photoshop as the mediums in rendering creative solutions to different digital challenges.

+Art History (930)

-History of Visual Art (930) Grade 10 - 12 1⁄2 year 0.5 credit Prerequisite: Foundations in Art I or Art I Studio This course will cover a history of visual art beginning with the cave paintings at Lascaux and moving through historical art movements to today's current trends.
+Prerequisite: Foundations in Art I or Art I Studio

+This course will cover a history of visual art beginning with the cave paintings at Lascaux and moving through historical art movements to today's current trends.
 The course concentrates on learning about visual expression and messaging in art through a combination of learning experiences including lecture review of historically significant artworks credited with being integral in the evolution and development of the common genre timeline as well as occasional hands-on experiences, common assessments, and homework.